 Is subject to requests for public disclosure under the California Public Records Act (the “Act”).
 To the extent allowed by law, and consistent with the limitations of the Act and Water Code section 13752, the District shall endeavor to maintain the confidentiality of participant’s information as appropriate; however, such information could be accessed through a public records request.
 In such a case, the District shall notify the participant.

-Should be submitted directly to the District and/or its contracted consultant, Larry Walker Associates.
+Should be submitted directly to the District and/or its contracted consultants..

-Will be used for GSP implementation and SGMA responsibilities and the District, County staff, and contractors will not use the information for any non-District purpose, without the participants approval.
+Will be used for GSP implementation and SGMA responsibilities and the District, County staff, and contractors will not use the information for any non-District purpose, without the participant’s approval.
 As a matter of internal protocol, the Privately Collected Data will not be shared with other District contractors unless approved by the participant in advance.

+Will be shared publicly as monthly data on the District’s webpage, and, with the written consent of the undersigned participant, may be shared more frequently or continuously.

+The undersigned participant’s well location coordinates will be shared publicly upon the public’s request to 3 decimal places (approximately 330-foot accuracy).

-The undersigned participant may end his/her data contribution at any time by written notice to Natural Resources Specialist, Matt Parker at mparker@co.siskiyou.ca.us.
+The undersigned participant may end his/her data contribution at any time by written notice to the Natural Resources Department/GSP Manager.

 Consent.
 I hereby consent to, and authorize the Siskiyou County Flood Control and Water Conservation District, and its designated representatives, to collect, store, share, and use my Privately Collected Data to contribute to the District’s understanding of the below designated basin’s hydrological conditions and for use in the implementation of the below designated basin’s Groundwater Sustainability Plan.